The Alice Springs Women’s Shelter provides a range of specialist training in domestic and family violence for the community sector.

 - It is the responsibility of all network members to act as a conduit between their ‘communities of interest’ and the network.

-Alice Springs Transformation Plan, Anglicare, Alice Springs Women’s Shelter, Alice Springs Hospital, Central Australian Women’s Legal Service, Central Australian Aboriginal Family Legal Unit, Centrelink, Cross Borders Indigenous Family Violence program, Department of Justice, Holyoake, Inkintja Men’s Health (Congress), NPY Women’s Council, Police Domestic and Personal Violence Unit, Relationships Australia, Sexual Assault Referral Centre, Tangentyere Council, Women’s Information Service.
+Anglicare, Alice Springs Women’s Shelter, Catholic Care, Central Australian Women’s Legal Service, Central Australian Aboriginal Family Legal Unit, CAAPU, Cross Borders Indigenous Family Violence program, Central Desert Council, DASA, Department of Justice, Holyoake, Inkintja Men’s Health (Congress), MacDonnell Reional Council, MACHA, NAAJA, NAPCAN, NPY Women’s Council, Police Domestic and Personal Violence Unit, Relationships Australia, Sexual Assault Referral Centre, Red Cross, Tangentyere Council, Women’s Information Service, World Vision

 CAFVSAN Guiding Principles and Definitions 22nd November 2011